Skip to main content

 Account: 12358863

 We can arrange for larger donations to be tax deductible.
-Please email us for details.
+Please email us for details at hello@commsdeclare.org.

 To contact the Comms Declare team, please email

-Please note the team are all volunteers, so please be patient if it takes a little while for us to respond.
+Please note the team are mainly volunteers, so please be patient if it takes a little while for us to respond.

 You can also follow us: